AbhishekPednekar84/personal-blog-site/content/react-deployment.md

 80/tcp (v6)                ALLOW       Anywhere (v6)
 ```

 That's it!
-Our site will now be accessible on `http://<ipaddress>`.
+The fully functioning site will now be accessible on `http://<ipaddress>`.

 ![site2]({static}/images/index21/site2.jpg)